xubingyue/avocadodb/Documentation/Books/HTTP/Tasks/README.md

 HTTP tasks Interface
 ====================

-Following you have ArangoDB's HTTP Interface for Tasks.
+Following you have AvocadoDB's HTTP Interface for Tasks.

 There are also some examples provided for every API action.